-First you should know that during his formative body building years Tom used a Ketosis (keto) diet approach for the last 4-5 weeks before a contest.
+First you should know that during his formative body building years, Tom used a Ketogenic (Keto) diet approach for the last 4-5 weeks before a contest.

 I share that with you so you understand that we’re coming from a place of personal experience not just hear say.